Maresha

 Excavations revealed that Maresha was inhabited (not necessarily continuously) during the Iron Age, the Persian period, and the Hellenistic period.
-The Hasmonean ruler John Hyrcanus seized Maresha in 113/112 BCE, leading to its decline and eventual desertion.
-The city faced its ultimate destruction at the hands of the Parthians in 40 BCE.
+The Hasmonean ruler John Hyrcanus captured the city in 113/112 BCE, ending its status as a major Hellenistic center.
+Maresha remained sparsely populated until its ultimate destruction by the Parthians in 40 BCE, after which it was abandoned.

 Maresha was first excavated in 1898–1900 by the British archaeologists Bliss and Macalister on behalf of the Palestine Exploration Fund and again after 1989 by Israeli archaeologist Amos Kloner on behalf of the Israel Antiquities Authority.
 Most of the artifacts of the British excavation are to be found today in the Istanbul Archaeology Museums.

 This site is now protected as part of Beit Guvrin-Maresha National Park and its burial caves are recognized by UNESCO as a World Heritage Site.